go-needle/web/README.md

 }

 func main() {
-	// new a client of http
+	// new a server of http
 	s := web.Default()
 	{
 		// define the group and use middleware